The story about the cashmere

 So I filled my suitcase with as many garments as I could fit and talked to them for about an hour about how we might be able to do business together in the future and looked at the costs including shipping and taxes.

-So this first range are all one-offs and I will see how well they sell.
-I hope you like them as much as I do and I hope that together we can continue to partner with Helping Hands and give something back while enjoying their top quality product.
+The first range of one-offs sold quickly as Kiwis soon found they loved them as much as I do and now, together we can continue to partner with Helping Hands and give something back while enjoying their top quality product.